 To get started with SAM, follow these steps:

-1. Create a new SAM application using the sam init command.
-This will create a new directory with the basic structure of a SAM application.
+command.
+This will create a new directory with the basic structure of a SAM application. - Define the AWS resources needed for your serverless application in the

-2. Define the AWS resources needed for your serverless application in the template.yaml file.
-This can include AWS Lambda functions, Amazon API Gateway APIs, and Amazon DynamoDB tables.
+file.
+This can include AWS Lambda functions, Amazon API Gateway APIs, and Amazon DynamoDB tables. - Write the code for your AWS Lambda functions in the

-4. Test your application locally using the sam local command.
-This will spin up a local environment that mimics AWS Lambda and API Gateway.
+command.
+This will spin up a local environment that mimics AWS Lambda and API Gateway. - Once you’re happy with your application, use the

 Using CloudFormation for All Other Deployments